RAM AND THE HE-GOAT

 wrath will be poured out on the earth.
 It is the coming great and terrible day of the Lord

 prophesied by the prophet Joel.
-Revelation 8 through 18 cover this
+Revelation 8 through 18, covers this

 coming day of God's poured out wrath upon the earth.
 This is further

-supported, when he says that the time of which he is speaking will be a
+supported, when Gabriel says that the time of which he is speaking will be a

 time when the rebels have become completely